ATATC/atatc.github.io/README.md

 I started my research career in high school at [Villanova College](https://www.villanovacollege.org).
 Later, I did an internship in MIP at [Vector Institute](https://vectorinstitute.ai).

+Earlier in 2019, I founded [Project Neura](https://projectneura.org) and held tens of projects with other members.
+We developed LEADS as a collaborative project with the VeC team.
+I'm still active in the VeC Steering Council even though I have left high school.

 ## Publications

 ### LEADS: Lightweight Embedded Assisted Driving System